 where he researches

-human-computer interaction, social computing, design education, and prototyping.
+human-computer interaction, social computing, and creativity.

-He received an MS and PhD in
+He holds an MS and PhD in

 Georgia Institute of Technology